Palash90/site-assets/blogs/iron-learn/iron-learn-10.md

 ## The Rust Type System
 Well, I found the issue and now I have to implement the fix in Rust.
 I was in the middle of the refactoring.
 I already separated the network layer, the builder and the loss functions.
 While doing so I struggled to fix the Generics Issues.
 I managed to work around those.

 But final blow came to it when I found that, the neural network I have built heavily relies on floating point mathematics.
 Especially, gradient descent, learning rate, scaling and literally every math operation works on floating point mathematics.
 I had a vague idea on how to solve the problem.
-I do all my maths in floating point and then round of the final result to Integer.
+I do all my maths in floating point and then round off the final result to Integer.

-But just in point, out of curiosity, I started finding about it, how Integer neural networks work.
-I came to an idea that, my methodology works but instead of rounding, some other idea quantization is at play.
-I did not bother to look for it.
-Will know in the due course of time.
+Right then, out of curiosity, I started finding about it, how Integer neural networks work.
+My idea was covert to float, do the calculation and round off.
+However I came across some other idea: Quantization.
+I did not bother to look at it.
+I will get to know in the due course of time if I even cross its path.

 At that point, my main motto was to fix the build issues, generics issues and make my program run again.
 And probably, use `f32` instead of `f64`.